corda/corda-docs-portal/content/en/apps/bankinabox/api-guide.md

 ### Approve overdraft

-Send a `PUT` request to the `/accounts/approve-overdraft-account` endpoint to invoke the [`ApproveOverdraftFlow`](back-end-guide.md#approveoverdraftflow).
+Send a `PUT` request to the `/accounts/approve-overdraft-account` endpoint to invoke the <a href="../../../en/apps/bankinabox/back-end-guide.html#approveoverdraftflow">`ApproveOverdraftFlow`</a>.
 This flow is used to approve an overdraft limit for an account with the specified account ID.
 This request requires authorization.
 It can be sent by an admin user.

 - Request type: `PUT`.
 - Path: `/accounts/approve-overdraft-account`.